Please also see:

 Accepting Significant Collections

-Significant collections are identified as ones that have at least one of the following physical characteristics:
+Significant collections are identified as collections that have at least one of the following physical characteristics:

 - are physically voluminous (over 100 items)